inferno986return/python-pcep/Module3.md

 ### List slicing

-List slicing allows the duplication and manipulation of lists by defining the items using their index and a colon `:`.
+List slicing allows the duplication and manipulation of lists by defining the elements using their index and a colon `:`.
 Let's start with a simple list with a slice of `[1:3]`:

 ```
 list = [0,1,2,3,4,5]